 Should I get a Wedding Album?

-I was meeting with a potential couple and we were having a good chat about their wedding.
-I hadn’t gotten round to showing the wedding albums, when the groom-to-be said:
+I was meeting with a gorgeous couple to have a good chat about their wedding.
+I hadn’t gotten round to showing the wedding albums yet, when the groom-to-be said:

 “I don’t know how you feel about this, but I don’t believe in wedding albums”